-The fee for a 50 minute session, whether in-person, via phone, or online, is $160, and $210 for a 90 minute session.
+The fee for a 50-60 minute session, whether in-person or virtual, is $200 with Dr. Jodi Stanley, and $150 with Dale Coleman.
 Payment is made at the end of each session.
-I accept cash, check, credit or HSA/flex spending accounts.
+I accept cash, check, Venmo, credit, debit or HSA/flex spending accounts.
 Therapy is an investment in the best version of you, your relationships, and your family.
 I am dedicated to making the most of our time together to provide you with a more immediate sense of relief while keeping costs down over time.
 If my fee is more than you can afford, please contact me to discuss my limited slots that are offered at a reduced rate based on income.

 Do you accept insurance?

 We are an out-of-network provider.
 To determine if your insurance coverage includes outpatient therapy sessions with an out-of-network provider, contact your insurance company directly by calling the customer service number found online or on the back of your insurance card.
 If you choose to use your insurance, you would pay me directly and I would provide you with a super-bill that you can submit to your insurance company for reimbursement.

 The number of sessions required to experience relief and improvement is different based on each client’s unique needs.
 Typically, progress, if not recovery, is achieved within 8-12 sessions.
 This timeframe can be accelerated with the implementation of assignments that client’s complete between sessions.

 How often will we meet?

 I am dedicated to meeting the individual needs of my clients and offer many different options for session frequency.
 I most often recommend clients attend therapy once per week to experience more immediate results.
 As progress is made, sessions are often extended to every two weeks, or as often as needed.